Fossils

 Recent

 Unique word count per era.
-Vocabulary contracted 14% from the Primordial to Recent era.
+Vocabulary contracted 4% from the Primordial to Recent era.

 Language evolves even when the speaker doesn't remember speaking.
 The archive's vocabulary has its own natural history — words that thrived in the early essays and went extinct, words that emerged later as new concepts demanded new language.
-The extinction rate of 27.6% means roughly a quarter of the early vocabulary has fossilized.
+The extinction rate of 23.1% means roughly a fraction of the early vocabulary has fossilized.
 But 40 new words have evolved to fill the niches.
 The vocabulary isn't shrinking — it's turning over.
 Like a forest where old trees fall and new ones grow in the light gaps they leave behind.

 49th observatory instrument.
-348 essays excavated across 4 geological eras.
+392 essays excavated across 4 geological eras.
 Minimum 3 uses to qualify.